mapbender/mapbender/README.rst

 1. PHP >= 5.3.2: This is essential to run Symfony2
 2. date.timezone setting in your php.ini
+3. PHP CLI for running console commands for Symfony2

 For an overview of more optional requirements, see http://symfony.com/doc/current/reference/requirements.html.
 We will list